-Pending sales are a barometer of future purchases since a one- to two-month lag usually exists between a contract and a completed sale.
+Signed contracts are a barometer of future purchases.
+A one- to two-month lag usually exists between a contract and a completed sale.